Skip to contents

 Value

-A numeric matrix of the same dimensions as obj with missing values in the specified columns replaced by column means.
+A numeric matrix of the same dimensions as obj, with missing values in the selected columns replaced by column means.

 Examples